LLLiaomeng/cnn-sentiment-analysis/README.md

 ## Result
     best: 77.08%
 ## Attention
-    As the glove vectors file is too large, I have not provided them for download.<br>
+    As the glove vectors file is too large, I have not provided them for download.
-    You can download it yourself and put it in the glove folder.<br>
+    You can download it yourself and put it in the glove folder. download link:https://nlp.stanford.edu/projects/glove/
-    download link:https://nlp.stanford.edu/projects/glove/